cybercongress/cybercongress/site/content/post/takeoff_results.md

 Distribution of a PoS-like blockchain is pretty complex.
 Currently, we have distributed 11.7% of the initial mainnet supply and this just the beginning.

-10% of 11.7 was like `zerg-rush` for communities and only 1.7% is Sacred Graal.
-In that 1.7% the most strong and powerful community ever.
-They played and built a network with us.
+10% out of 11.7 were the `zerg-rush` gift to various communities, and only 1.7% can be considered as the Sacred Grail.
+With it, these 1.7% are some of the most strong and powerful community members for the success of Cyber.
+They have played and built the network along with us.

 According to the [whitepaper](https://github.com/cybercongress/cyber/blob/master/cyber.pdf), 2 extra transactions will take place: